shdoong/364W18midterm/README.md

 ### Additional Requirements for an additional 200 points (to reach 100%) -- an app with extra functionality!

 * **(100 points) Include an *additional* model class (to make at least 4 total in the application) with at least 3 columns.
 Save data to it AND query data from it; use the data you query in a view-function, and as a result of querying that data, something should show up in a view.
 (The data itself should show up, OR the result of a request made with the data should show up.)**
+  -Model classes: Names, Recipe, Information, Nutrition, OtherFoundR

 * **(100 points) Write code in your Python file that will allow a user to submit duplicate data to a form, but will *not* save duplicate data (like the same user should not be able to submit the exact same tweet text for HW3).**
+  -get_or_create_user will not save duplicate names in the Names database -get_or_create_recipe will not save duplicate recipes in the Recipe database

 ### List of Routes
 - http://localhost:5000/ -> index.html